Median 2 clarification turns before the agent has enough scope to start useful implementation.

 A prompt compiler and harness router, not a thesaurus.

 One-Click Improve sits between your intent and the model.
-It normalizes a rough ask into the exact shape each harness can execute: command syntax, missing context, constraints, deliverables, acceptance criteria, validation steps, and guardrails.
-The goal is higher yield from the same model call, with fewer correction loops.
+It normalizes a rough ask into the exact shape each harness can execute—with repo context, deliverables, acceptance criteria, validation steps, and guardrails.
+Agent-aware rewrites add the right discovery, patch discipline, and final-summary expectations without making you pick a harness manually.

 works where prompts start